PrefectHQ/prefect/docs/ui/task-concurrency.md

 Select the **+** button to create a new task run concurrency limit.
 You'll be able to specify the tag and maximum number of concurrent task runs.

 ![Adding a new task run concurrency limit in the Prefect UI](../img/ui/add-concurrency-limit.png)

-!!! note "Removing concurrency limits"
-    Currently, to remove a task run concurrency limit, you must use the CLI or Python client.
-See the [Configuring concurrency limits](/concepts/tasks/#configuring-concurrency-limits) documentation for details.